 ON THIS PAGE: You will read about your medical care after treatment for a lung NET is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with a lung NET does not end when active treatment has finished.
 Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.
 The follow-up care may be different depending on whether the tumor was removed by surgery.

-However, your follow-up care may include regular physical examinations, medical tests, or both.
+However, your follow-up care may include regular physical examinations, medical tests such as imaging scans, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 This is important because a lung NET can recur even several years after treatment.

 Patients and families should be aware that a lung NET grows slowly and may be similar to a chronic illness, particularly if the lung NET cannot be completely removed by surgery.
 This means the patient will receive treatment and follow-up care in cycles on an ongoing basis.
 Learn more about living with chronic cancer and the importance of follow-up care.

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 This applies mainly to those who have had a lung NET completely removed by surgery.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.